Heraclius: Family and personal life

+According to biographer Nikephoros, Heraclius had his urethra on the upper side of the shaft of his penis, rather than at the tip, causing the urine to flow upward toward his face.
+To prevent the mess, he placed a wooden plank on his belly.
+Historians differ on the nature of the disease based on the symptoms, as it may be dropsy, prostate, or epispadias.
+Medical historian J. Lascaratos considered it the first recorded case of epispadias.
+However, Nikephoros was hostile toward the emperor and, along with contemporary critics, portrayed this (potentially discredited) description as divine wrath against the emperor for his illicit marriage to Martina, spreading the story to embarrass him.

-Heraclius was married twice: first to Fabia Eudokia, a daughter of Rogatus, and then to his niece Martina.
+Heraclius was married twice: first to Eudokia, a daughter of Rogatus, and then to his niece Martina.
 He had two children with Fabia (Eudoxia Epiphania and Heraclius Constantine) and at least nine with Martina, many of whom were sickly children.
 (Note: The number and order of Heraclius's children by Martina is unsure, with some sources saying nine children and others ten.)
-Of Martina's children at least two were disabled, which was seen as punishment for the illegality of the marriage: Fabius had a paralyzed neck and Theodosius was a deaf-mute.
-The latter married Nike, daughter of the Persian general Shahrbaraz, or daughter of Niketas, cousin of Heraclius.
+Of Martina's children, at least two were disabled, which was seen as punishment for the illegality of the marriage: Fabius had a paralyzed neck and Theodosius was a deaf-mute.
+The latter married Nike, daughter of Shahrbaraz.

 Heraclius was succeeded by two of his children: Heraclius Constantine, his son with Eudokia, and Martina's son Heraclius (Heraclonas).
 Constantine was crowned co-emperor (augustus) on 22 January 613, at the age of 8 months.
 Heraclonas was made caesar on 1 January 632, aged 6, and was later crowned augustus on 4 July 638.
 A third son, David, was also crowned in 641 under the regnal name of "Tiberius".
 They ruled for a few months in 641, but were eventually succeeded by Constans II, the son of Heraclius Constantine, by the end of the year.